-Team teaching has become a default model of special education.
+Co-teaching has become a default model for delivering special education.
 It comes in many forms, but the unifying characteristic is having the special education teacher in the general education classroom to ensure the facilitation of special education programming.
 It makes sense in many situations.
 It doesn’t in others.
 How schools implement it varies tremendously.
 So does how well it works.

-Many smart people have figured out modes of making team teaching work.
+Many smart people have figured out ways to make co-teaching work.
 Like almost anything else in education, the most effective mode might depend on the array of needs in a class.
-Possibilities range from having the teachers share the responsibility of working with all students, to having the special education teacher work with students needing extra support in a small group.
-The half dozen or so variants of team teaching together form a playbook for how to create and maintain an inclusive learning environment.
+Possibilities range from having the teachers share the responsibility of working with all students to having the special education teacher work with students needing extra support in a small group.
+The half dozen or so variants of co-teaching together form a playbook for how to create and maintain an inclusive learning environment.
 With the playbook already written, one would think schools could run effective programming.

-Perhaps the greatest hindrance to making team teaching work is the rushed or absent preparation teachers too often have for the endeavor.
+Perhaps the greatest hindrances to making co-teaching work are the rushed or absent preparation teachers too often have for the endeavor along with the lack of common planning time needed.
 In some schools, teachers have a professional development or two and are left to figure out how to do this on their own.
 Special education teachers might be told to push in to a general education class with little direction regarding what this pushing in should entail.
-Functional team teaching isn’t likely to materialize in this case.
+Meanwhile, co-teachers frequently lack common preparation periods.
+Sometimes arranging for this isn’t possible.
+Communication becomes hampered.
+Functional co-teaching isn’t likely to materialize.

-Team teaching doesn’t have to be a jumbled affair.
-Schools must consider it a tool that might be effective when including students, rather than a mandate that must be followed.
+Co-teaching doesn’t have to be a jumbled affair.
+Schools must consider it a tool that might be of benefit when including students, rather than a mandate that must be followed.
 It also need not be an organizational and collegial mess.
-Much of the time, it’s productive and beneficial.
-It does require advanced preparation.
+Much of the time, it is productive and beneficial.
+It does require preparation.
 It does demand organizational forethought.
-Team teaching can be a twist in the conceptual paradigm many teachers have about their selected vocation.
+Co-teaching can be a twist in the conceptual paradigm many teachers have about their selected vocation.
 The autonomy that some might have sought simply might not be there.
-Ultimately, it can be in the best interest of students for whom inclusion is appropriate.
+It can be in the best interest of students for whom inclusion is appropriate, though.
 The point of all this is the benefit of students.
-If team teaching is working, a school should continue using it.
+If co-teaching is working, a school should continue using it.
 If it isn’t, everyone needs to take a close look at why.